7rulnik/gtlb-job-log-viewer/README.md

 - [ ] Fix section's durations and add some styles for it
 - [ ] Parse links
 - [ ] Custom highlight color schemes and fonts
+- [ ] Add gif with example
+- [ ] Add info about where to find link to full log